The Cathedral Folk: Background

 Leskov started working on his "romantic chronicles" in January 1866.
-In 1867, Book 1 appeared in Otechestvennye Zapiski under the original title of Waiting for the Moving of the Water.
+In 1867, Book 1 appeared in Otechestvennye Zapiski under the original title: Waiting for the Moving of the Water.
 The Romantic Chronicles.
 The publication was stopped after a row between Leskov and Andrey Krayevsky over the cuts that had been made.
 Then Literaturnaya Biblioteka started publishing the novel from the beginning, in its first two issues of 1868 (as Bozhedomy), but then stopped.
 Only in 1872 did The Russian Messenger publish the full text of a revised version of the novel as The Cathedral Clergy.

 In its original version (the one published in Otechestvennye Zapiski), the novel dealt more with the life of Stargorod in general, focusing on its starovery community, but also describing in detail the ordinary, non-religious people's spiritual leanings.
 Book I looked more like background for the story of Savely Tuberozov, the novel's main character.
 In the Russian Messenger version, most of the side plots, which had little to do with protopope Tuberozov and his colleagues, have been cut.
-Konstantin Pizonsky and Platonida, who featured prominently in the chronicles, disappeared from the latter version and resurfaced as the main characters of the short story "Kotin the He-Cow and Platonida," which was included into the collection Novelets and Short Stories by M. Stebnitsky.
+Konstantin Pizonsky and Platonida, who featured prominently in the chronicles, disappeared from the latter version and resurfaced as the main characters of the short story "Kotin the He-Cow and Platonida," which was included in the collection Novelets and Short Stories by M. Stebnitsky.